2022 United States Congress hearings on UFOs: Reactions

-Rep. Tim Burchett (R-TN), attended the hearing despite not being a member of the committee.
-He criticized the Pentagon's transparency and their dismissiveness of the notion that the UFOs could be extraterrestrial aircraft.
+Rep. Tim Burchett (R-TN) attended the hearing despite not being a member of the committee.
+He criticized what he perceived as the Pentagon's lack of transparency and their dismissiveness of the notion that the UFOs could be extraterrestrial aircraft.

 Investigator and UFO skeptic Robert Sheaffer stated that he "didn't expect much from the hearings" and that he was not disappointed.
 He also derided the "ridiculous" footage shown at the hearing, saying: "They show this as some of their best evidence, and we are supposed not to laugh?"